Samantha-norrie/Mods-Minecraft-Java-Edition-1.15.2/README.md

 Descriptions of all mods (in alphabetical order):

+BREAD BLOCK MOD:
+Allows bread to be made into a block.
+The bread block can be crafted with nine loaves of bread.
+When broken, the bread block will drop nine loaves of bread.

 HOLD HEARTS MOD:
 A simple mod that allows the player to have a small heart as an item (found in the decorations tab).
 Use with a frame to add a